jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

-The basic shape of the solution is to represent the state of the world (where are the people, where is the flashlight, how much battery is left), write a function to compute from any particular state the set of possible next states, then search for a solution in the tree formed by applying the next state function transitively to the start state.
+The basic shape of the solution is to represent the state of the world (where are the people, where is the flashlight, how much battery is left), write a function to compute from any particular state the set of possible next states, then search for an answer (a path from the start state to the final state) in the tree formed by applying the next state function transitively to the start state.
 ([Here is a paper](http://web.engr.oregonstate.edu/~erwig/papers/Zurg_JFP04.pdf) describing solutions in Prolog and Haskell.)